bravedave/ipmap/Readme.md

 ### Goal

-Create a module to record IP Mappings in a business.
+Create CRUD principled module to record IP Mappings in a business.
 We want to record:

 1. Hostname
 1. IP Address/Range